-Your Mastership journey
+Your Apprenticeship journey

-As explained, your Mastership degree apprenticeship combines academic and vocational learning, which together provide a basis from which you can develop, refine and apply the KSBs learnt as part of your apprenticeship.
+As explained, your degree apprenticeship combines academic and vocational learning, which together provide a basis from which you can develop, refine and apply the KSBs learnt as part of your apprenticeship.

 You will capture and record reflective and progressive learning and understanding throughout your apprenticeship in your structured portfolio workbook.

-As you can see in the infographic below, your degree apprenticeship is a continual process of gaining knowledge and skills from your course and applying what you have learned in your work place.
+As you can see in the infographic below, your degree apprenticeship is a continual process of gaining knowledge and skills from your course and applying what you have learned in your workplace.
 You will be expected to reflect on and record these experiences which will allow you to understand and record which competencies (KSBs) have been met.
-You will also be expected to record your 20% off-the-job activity and regular progress reviews which should be held with someone in your company, usually your line manager.
+You will also be expected to record your off-the-job activity and regular progress reviews which should be held with someone in your company, usually your line manager.
 Cranfield refer to this person as your reviewer.
 Supporting and underpinning these activities is your portfolio.